ssmattio/MUSA550_FinalProject/_posts/2020-12-21-NewYork_Case_Study.md

 <div id="altair-Total-sites"></div><div id="altair-Site-Per-Pop"></div>

 The maps below show other demographic indicators that will be used in the regression.
 Areas with a higher percentage of the population with a degree appear to align with counties with higher counts of NPS sites, as well as areas with a higher population.
+The three variables below seem to be strong indicators for NY sites.

 <div id="altair-map-panel1"></div>

 The second series of indicators show economic indicators.
+Areas with higher rates of poverty also tend to have higher rates of unemployment.
+These areas also have lower counts of NPS sites, leading to the conclusion that it may serve as a strong indicator.

 <div id="altair-map-panel2"></div>

 ## Applying the Random Forest Algorithm